-Spend the next two days enjoying the luxury of the pans emptiness and exploring the area.
+You will be camping for 2 nights on the island, sleeping under a seemingly endless sky of stars and surrounded by towering baobabs and huge boulders.
+Staff arrive at the campsite early, setting up the essentials so everything is ready on your arrival.
+Staff will have laid the table for dinner, set the fire and have prepared hot water for showers.
+Food is an adventure in itself, with the cuisine served delicious and elegantly presented.
+Spend the next 2 days enjoying the luxury of the pans emptiness and exploring the area.
 Once a superlake the size of Switzerland, now long dried up, the pans are home to a number of fascinating artefacts left from the past.
-Guests have the chance to find flint, beads and glass used by ancient bushmen from years ago.
-At certain times so the year it is also possible to witness the colourful extravagance of 30,000 flamingo, calling at the pan when water is good.
+You will have the chance to find flint, beads and glass used by ancient bushmen from years ago.
+At certain times so the year it is also possible to witness the colorful extravagance of 30,000 flamingo, calling at the pan when water is good.

 Light aircraft transfers from Maun.